AmaniAppNest/nv-quantum-sensor-simulator/README.md

 6. Propagate the quantum state using Lindblad master-equation dynamics.
 7. Apply and simulate dynamical-decoupling or sensing pulse sequences.
 8. Evaluate the resulting quantum response and sensing performance.
-9. Use adaptive optimization or physics-informed reinforcement learning to identify suitable control configurations for specific physical conditions.
+9. Apply adaptive optimization or physics-informed reinforcement learning to identify suitable control configurations for specific physical conditions.

 ---